silksil/NOTES-CHEATSHEET/server/databases/mongooDB/relational-data.md

 ## COURSE

 ### Sub-documents
+Subdocuments are documents embedded in other documents.
+In Mongoose, this means you can nest schemas in other schemas.

+Subdocuments are similar to normal documents.
+Nested schemas can have middleware, custom validation logic, virtuals, and any other feature top-level schemas can use.
+The major difference is that subdocuments are not saved individually, they are saved whenever their top-level parent document is saved.

-You have to create a collection, that includes resource with a certain set of properties.
-So, let's say we have a user model that has a user schema, including first name,  post count and a array of posts.
-In this case, the array of posts is the resource we want to embed and for the resource we expect certain properties.
+EXAMPLE: Let's say we have a user model that has a user schema, including first name,  post count and a array of posts.
+In this case, the array of posts is the resource/sub-document we want to embed.
 We don't create a seperate model for the posts to represent the nested resource.
 Mongoo's models exist to represent distinct collections.
-If a resource can't be represented by a stand-alone collection, we only make a post schema, not a model.
+Which is not the case with subdocument as they are not saved individually, they are saved whenever their top-level parent document is saved.
+Thus, if a resource can't be represented by a stand-alone collection, we only make a post schema, not a model.